-Land hermit crabs can’t breathe underwater and can drown.
-Their gills aren’t developed for prolonged exposure to water.
-While they need to dampen their gills to breathe, they can’t be submerged for too long.
-That’s why they also need various escape routes to get out of the water when they need to.
+While hermit crabs need to dampen their gills to breathe, they can’t be submerged for too long.
+They need various escape routes to get out of the water when necessary.

 Land hermit crabs need to remain predominantly dry.
-However, owners must be careful with this, as they can suffocate if their gills are left to dry out.
+However, owners must be careful because they can suffocate if their gills are permitted to dry out gradually.

 Do Land Hermit Crabs Have Gills?

-According to Smithsonian’s National Zoo & Conservation Biology Institute, land hermit crabs have much smaller gills than their marine cousins.
-This is predominantly why they can’t spend much time underwater.
+According to Smithsonian’s National Zoo & Conservation Biology Institute, land hermit crabs have much smaller gills than their marine cousins, which is why they can’t spend much time underwater.

-The chamber and gills act like lungs, allowing hermit crabs to breathe through the air instead of water.
-But, to breathe, they must obtain oxygen from humid air.
+The chamber and gills act like lungs, allowing hermit crabs to breathe through the air instead of the water.
+However, to breathe, they must obtain oxygen from humid air.